Leopoldstadt (play): Reception

 The play has received critical acclaim.
 Theatre critic and journalist Dominic Cavendish wrote in The Telegraph, "So here it is.
 Tom Stoppard's last play.
 Very possibly.
 Britain's greatest living dramatist has said that Leopoldstadt is likely to be the end of the road – given his age (82) and how long it takes him to write.
 Almost every major work he has produced since he burst onto the scene with his Hamlet spin-off Rosencrantz and Guildenstern Are Dead in 1966 has been met with high anticipation."

 Whilst Lloyd Evans wrote in The Spectator, "History will record Leopoldstadt as Tom Stoppard's Schindler's List.
 His brilliant tragic-comic play opens in the Jewish quarter of Vienna in 1899.
 We meet a family of intellectuals and businessmen who are celebrating their very first Christmas. (...)
 At press night, the critics were busy scribbling one-liners which are destined to reach the dictionary of quotations.
 'Why do Jews have to choose between pushy and humble?'
 'Today's modern is tomorrow's nostalgia: we missed Mahler when we heard Schoenberg.'"

 Greg Evans wrote in Deadline that with Leopoldstadt Stoppard delivered "a late career masterpiece."
 Evans added that "any summary of scenes and timeline descriptions of Leopoldstadt can't begin to convey the richness of Stoppard's work," noting that "mathematics, not surprisingly, comes into play, as it so often does with Stoppard, but so too does Zionism and modern art and so many other aspects of 20th Century political history that Leopoldstadt can at times seem like a right and proper companion piece to Ken Burns' wonderful The U.S. and the Holocaust documentary."

+In 2021, Alan Yentob interviewed Stoppard about the play and his life for an episode of Imagine.